jsenaribeiro/jsenaribeiro.github.io/readme/review/ranker.md

 ## Dynamic SEO

-reactful supports dynamic SEO (request-time) with title and metatags directly in JSX.
+Reactful supports dynamic SEO (request-time) with title and metatags directly in JSX.
 Those tags will be discarded in rendered JSX and inserted/replaced into current HTML head.

 ```tsx
 async function Todo(props) {